ePages-de/epages-docs/apps/webhooks.md

 If you want a webhook to be inactive initially, pass the following key-value `"active": false` with the request.

 An `HTTP 201` response indicates that the webhook was successfully set.
-Refer to the [`POST` webhooks resource](page:apps-api-post-shopid-webhooks-information) for more details.

 ## Webhook event types